Disease Guide ·Dental Disease ·2026

 Routine Cleaning Exclusion

-Here's the catch: most policies exclude routine dental cleanings.
-Preventive cleanings are considered maintenance, not illness treatment.
-Some insurers offer optional dental wellness riders for an extra premium.
-Without coverage, you're paying $300-$800 out of pocket for each cleaning.
+Most policies exclude routine dental cleanings - they're considered maintenance, not treatment.
+Optional wellness riders add extra premium.
+Without coverage: $300-$800 out-of-pocket per cleaning.

 Red flag · Deductible